shigos/DoIKnowYou/README.md

 ### Data Cleaning

-  The images prior to cleaning come in different sizes capture the subject while the images that were fed into the model were normalized and resized to be consistent.
+  The images prior to cleaning come in different sizes capture the subject while the images that were fed into the model were normalized and reshaped to be consistent.
 ### Model Training
   A baseline was created using the celebrity(class) with the most images.
 With 1-- images, our baseline is set to be about a 6% accuracy.